enebular/docs/en/Releases/index.md

 ## Latest Release - 1.0.1 (Jun 1st, 2018)

-In 1.0.1 release, Updated Mbed Cloud Client version.
+In 1.0.1 release, Updated Mbed Cloud Client to 1.3.1.1 General Availability (GA).

 ### New